grindsa/acme2certifier/README.md

 # acme2certifier

 acme2cerfier is development project to create an ACME protocol proxy.
-Main intention is to provide ACME services on CA service which do not support this protocol yet.
+Main intention is to provide ACME services on CA servers which do not support this protocol yet.
 It consists of two libraries:

 - acme/*.py - a bunch of classes implementing ACME server functionality based on [draft-ietf-acme-acme-18](https://tools.ietf.org/html/draft-ietf-acme-acme-18)
 - ca_handler.py - interface towards CA server.
-In this project I am connecting to Insta Certfier by using REST however the intention of this library is to be modular that an adaption to other CA servers would be straight forward
+In this project I am connecting to Insta Certfier by using REST.
+However, the intention of this library is to be modular that an adaption to other CA servers would be straight forward

 ## Disclaimer
-I am running this project as my RD guys told me it won’t be possible :-)
+I am running this project as my RD guys told me that it won’t be possible :-)

-so far I am using [acme.sh](https://github.com/Neilpang/acme.sh) to test the server.
+So far I am using [acme.sh](https://github.com/Neilpang/acme.sh) to test the server.
 Other clients are on my list.
 In case you are bored, feel free to test other came clients and raise [issues](https://github.com/grindsa/acme2certifier/issues/new).

 I am not a professional developer.
 Keep this in mind while laughing about my code and don’t forget to send patches.